kawatadaisuke/gcdp-ana/README.md

  select particles within the selected range of l, b and distance or around the position of input data.

+## pprof

+ compute density and other radial profiles.

 ## pslice

  make smoothed image in the sliced plane.